Belgian Visual Artist

 Supported by a grant from the Flemish Government, Jan Verbruggen joins SomoS as an Artist-in-Residence, between October and December 2019, taking a sabbatical from his academic position teaching Painting and Drawing at the Rijks Hoger Onderwijs voor Kunst RHoK Academie Brussels, to work on a solo exhibition that is part of an ongoing project Thesauros, The Treasury.

-Opening January 3rd 2020, 6pm, the show combines his extensive catalogue of artworks and an interactive installation.
+On view January 4-18 2020, the show combines his extensive catalogue of artworks and an interactive installation.
 During the exhibition, visitors are invited to explore the artists archive and create personalized arrangements of his paintings.
 The possibilities of combinations and displays are innumerable, but viewers are encouraged to make their own unique connections between the works that feature quirky visual displays of the artists personal musings.
 Thesauros, The Treasury thus establishes an ongoing commentary on how we come to terms with our ever-complicating routines and social realities in modern society.

 At SomoS, Verbruggen took part in the AIR Exchange Meetup, and several Peer to Peer Critique Sessions.
 November 16th 2019, Verbruggen’s work was presented to a stream of visitors during the Open Studios Neukölln 2019, a large open studio event taking place throughout the Berlin-Neukölln district.